SVGoogle/Data-Analysis-Movie-Dataset/README.md

 # Exploratory data analysis of a movie dataset
-This is an example code that investigates charachteristics of high revenue movies.
+This is an example code that investigates characteristics of the movies associated with high revenue.